amplab/succinct/spark/README.md

 import edu.berkeley.cs.succinct.SuccinctRDD

 // Read text data from file
-val textRDD = sc.textFile("/path/to/data")
+val textRDD = sc.textFile("README.md")

 // Convert the textRDD to a SuccinctRDD after serializing each record into an
 // array of bytes.
 Persist the RDD memory to perform in-memory queries. val succinctTextRDD = SuccinctRDD(textRDD.map(_.getBytes)).cache

-// Count the number of occurrences of "berkeley" in the data val berkeleyCount = succinctTextRDD.count("berkeley".getBytes)
+// Count the number of occurrences of "Succinct" in the data val succinctCount = succinctTextRDD.count("Succinct".getBytes)

-// Fetch all records that contain the string "berkeley" val berkeleyRecords = succinctTextRDD.searchRecords("berkeley".getBytes).collect
+// Fetch all records that contain the string "Succinct" val succinctRecords = succinctTextRDD.searchRecords("Succinct".getBytes).collect
 ```

 ### DataFrame API